rfc-editor/errata-report-process/draft-rpc-errata-process.md

 ##  Reporting Errata

-A member of the Internet community (the "reporter") navigates to the RFC errata page {{ERRATA_PAGE}} and enters the RFC number of the document containing the error.
-All earlier errata for that RFC are displayed, and the reporter is asked to check that the erratum does not already appear in the full list of errata for any given RFC.
+A member of the Internet community (the "reporter") navigates to the RFC errata page {{ERRATA_PAGE}}, enters the RFC number of the document containing the error, and clicks the Search button.
+All earlier erratum reports for that RFC are displayed.
+These reports include verified errata, reported errata, issues that are held for document update, and rejected reports.
+The reporter is asked to check that the erratum does not already appear on the errata page for any given RFC.
-This should help prevent multiple reports of the same error.
+This step is to prevent multiple reports of the same error.

 The user then reports the erratum using a Web form to create a report record in the RFC errata database.
-The report is composed of information provided by the reporter, and is supplemented by data drawn from the primary RFC Editor database.
+The report is composed of information provided by the reporter, and is supplemented by data drawn from the primary rfc-editor.org database.
 The erratum report record includes the following fields:

-This information is requested from the reporter:
+The following information is requested from the reporter.
+All fields must be filled in:

-   * RFC #
+   * Reporter name
+   * Reporter email address (Note that the address is provided for communication purposes with the relevant SSPs and authors, but it is not displayed in the online erratum report.)
+   * Publication format: Text, PDF, HTML
    * Type: editorial, technical
-   * Reporter name
-   * Reporter email address (Note that the address is provided for communication purposes with the relevant SSPs and authors, but it is not displayed in the online errata report.)
    * Section #
    * Original text
    * Corrected text
    * Notes

+The reporter is asked to make a judgment on the erratum type -- technical vs. editorial.
+If the reporter has both editorial and technical errors in the same RFC, the two classes of errata must be entered as separate reports.
+This initial classification is useful to the SSP; for example, it might allow technical errata to be processed with higher priority than editorial errata, and it allows the RFC Production Center to verify editorial erratum reports and to note frequent editorial errors that could possibly lead to improvements in the editorial process.

+With the aid of published guidelines (see
+{{HOW_TO_REPORT}}), the reporter should make the right technical/ editorial classification.
+However, if the reporter does misclassify the report, the SSP can fix the classification when logged in as a verifier.

+The reporter should enter a new erratum using the Original and Corrected Text fields, as this allows for easier verification.
+The reporter can use the free-text Notes field to provide the rationale or to describe those errata that cannot easily be put into the Original/Corrected format.

+The Report page allows a set number of reports (i.e., 4 TODO) for the same RFC to be submitted at the same time, using the Original/Corrected form.
+By having the reporter separate the report entries, the SSP should have an easier time verifying each entry.
+We also hope that this encourages reporters to submit only the most valuable erratum reports.

+When the reporter submits the report, they are shown a preview of it.
+They can choose to edit the report, cancel, or submit.
+They must successfully navigate a reCAPTCHA in order to complete the report submission.

-The above information is supplemented by information pulled from the
+The information provided by the reporter is supplemented by information pulled from the
 database:

    * Errata ID number